About Peer to Peer Lending

 Most P2P companies will publicly display their loan default statistics along with many other statistics so you can see how they’re doing.
 The key here is to try and loan to borrowers with acceptable credit ratings, and even better when the loan is secured by an asset, which they often can be.

-Here are Zopa’s (the oldest P2P Lender) default statistics, which they publicly display on their website:
+Here are Zopa’s (the oldest P2P Company) default statistics, which they publicly display on their website:

-The next risk is that the P2P company goes out of business.
+The next risk is the P2P platform (Company) your are lending through goes out of business.
 If this happened, who would service the loans and make sure you are getting your loan payments on time?
-Remember you are mostly lending to the end borrower, not to the P2P company.
-Most P2P companies have provisions in place in case the company was to go in to liquidation.
-They will usually have designated some other entity who would continue to service the loans until they are all paid off, and borrowers recoup their investments.
+Remember you are mostly lending to the end borrower, not to the P2P platform.
+Most P2P companies have provisions in place in case the company was to go in to liquidation, in fact they have to if they are FCA regulated.
+They will need to have designated some other entity who would continue to service the loans until they are all paid off, and borrowers recoup their investments.
 These provisions are usually publicly available for investors to see on the P2P companies website.
 If they are not, then before you consider investing, make sure you contact the company and make sure you are comfortable with the provisions they have in place.

 Another risk is if owners of the P2P company just decided to close shop and run off with your money!
 This is why it’s a good idea to invest in the larger and mostly regulated P2P companies until you understand how they work.
-Most of my investments are in the U.K. and the U.S.A. because most of the P2P companies there are regulated and monitored by the FCA or SEC which means they must adhere to certain standards around where they hold, and how they treat clients money.
-I feel fairly safe with most of the P2P companies that I invest with that this won’t happen, but again, you never really know, so don’t invest anything that you couldn’t afford to lose if the worst happens.
+Most of my P2P investments are in the U.K. because most of the P2P companies in the U.K. are regulated and monitored by the FCA, which means they must adhere to certain standards around where they hold, and how they treat clients money.
+I feel fairly safe with the P2P companies I invest with that this won’t happen, but again, you never really know.
+So make sure you diversify correctly and don’t invest anything that you couldn’t afford to lose if the very worst happens.

-I’m sure there are a bunch of other potential risks that I’m not discussing here but I think these are the main three.
-The key is to do some research on the companies you are looking to invest with and decide if the return you can potentially get is worth it for the risk you will be taking.
+I’m sure there are many other potential risks that I’m not discussing here, but I think these are the main risks to consider.
+The key is to do some research on the companies you are looking to invest with, and decide if the return you can potentially get is worth it for the risk you will be taking.
 Remember; it’s your money and you’re responsible for investing it wisely.